oat-sa/taohub-articles/articles/Frontend/Components/calculator.md

 #### history
 Plugin that manages an history of evaluated expressions in the calculator.
+The related variables are also stored each expression, and restored when the expression is reminded.

 It exposes the commands:
 - `historyClear`: Clears the history.
 - `historyGet`: Gets the history list, by emitting the event `history`.
 - `historyUp`: Remind the previous expression in the history, replacing the displayed expression by the reminded one.
+Related variables are also restored.
 - `historyDown`: Remind the next expression in the history, replacing the displayed expression by the reminded one.
+Related variables are also restored.

 #### remind
 Plugin that manages a simple value reminder in the calculator.
 It keeps track of